spiffytech/spiffy.tech/static/_posts/setting-up-sapper-with-netlify-cms.md

 `npm install mz glob markdown-it front-matter`

+- `glob` makes it easy to get a list of Markdown files
+- `mz` wraps the standard Node.js `fs` library in promises, so we can `async`/`await` our way to success
-## Update the index of blog content
+- `front-matter` reads the metadata out of our blog posts and separates it from the markdown content
-Open `src/routes/blog/index.json.js` and replace the entire file with this:
+- `markdown-it` will render our markdown content

+## Update the `blog.json` server route

+The built-in Sapper blog engine reads a list of all blog entries from the `/blog.json` server route, which is controlled by the `src/routes/blog/index.json.js` file.
+We're going to open that file and replace the whole thing with this:

 ```javascript
 import fm from 'front-matter';